LumberFlow

 2. The parties pursue a lumber side deal or managed-trade arrangement

 A negotiated settlement sounds positive in a headline because it suggests less legal conflict.
 But for buyers, a settlement can still mean export charges, quota management, permit friction, or price-linked restraints.
+In other words, legal volatility may go down while volume and compliance friction go up.

 3. The review becomes contentious and confidence deteriorates